MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/building-cross-platform-applications/setting-up-a-xamarin-cross-platform-solution.md

  [ ![](setting-up-a-xamarin-cross-platform-solution-images/conceptualarchitecture.png "The application architecture is illustrated in this diagram")](setting-up-a-xamarin-cross-platform-solution-images/conceptualarchitecture.png#lightbox)

-This screenshot shows a solution setup with the shared Core project, iOS and Android application projects.
+This screenshot shows a solution setup with the shared Core project, iOS, and Android application projects.
 The Shared Project contains code relating to each of the architectural layers (Business, Service, Data and Data Access code):

  ![](setting-up-a-xamarin-cross-platform-solution-images/core-solution-example.png "The Shared Project contains code relating to each of the architectural layers (Business, Service, Data and Data Access code)")